Firm and Enterprise Enforcement

 With cockpit enforcement bound to your governance stack, every decision path is:

-• Pre-licensed before inception — no drift, no override.
+• Pre-licensed before inception — no drift, no silent override.

 • Traceable without adding dashboards or after-action reporting.